enkidevs/curriculum/r/r-core/looping-techniques-in-r/apply-function-in-r.md

 - `FUN` is the function that you want to apply to the matrix or array.
 - `...` are any additional arguments that you want to pass to the function.

-Here is an example of how to use the `apply` function to apply a function to each row of a matrix:
+Here is an example of how to use the `apply` function to apply a `sum` function to each row of a matrix:
 ```r
 matrix <- matrix(1:9, 3, 3)
 print(matrix)